Start your own developer blog¶

 You may of course use another blogging system (blogger.com, wordpress.com etc,), especially if you have been blogging before.

 Luc's developer blog is free, simple and extensible.
-It answers well to certain requirements which we perceive as important:
+It answers well to certain requirements that we perceive as important:

 A developer uses some editor for writing code, and wants to use that same editor for writing his blog.